teiid/teiid-openshift-examples/keycloak/README.md

 ## Changes to code to enable Keycloak based security on OData API

 So far we have setup the Keycloak server in OpenShift and configured it for to be used with Data Integration.
-But before can use KeyCloak based security on OData API, the example needs to be modified to make use of the Keycloak.
+But before we can use KeyCloak based security on OData API, the example needs to be modified to make use of the Keycloak.
 For it make the below code changes.

 #### pom.xml
 The `pom.xml` needs to be added with additional dependencies for Keycloak, as described below